 Even if the city is receiving more and more investments, especially from countries like Korea, Japan, and China, it’s more famous for its holiday resorts and beautiful nature.

 Property prices are on the higher scale and you’ll be sure to find the upper-end hotels and condominiums being built here.
 Still, prices are lower than in Ho Chi Minh City in comparison.

 The infrastructure is one of the best in Vietnam and it has a business-friendly environment.
 If you look for a place to enjoy your holidays or to invest for business purposes, you should not neglect this city.

 If you want to check interesting properties for sale in Da Nang, you can visit this article.

 Located between Ho Chi Minh City and Danang, Nha Trang is probably the most well-known tourist destination in Vietnam.

-A large amounts of Chinese people and Russians have chosen Nha Trang as their favourite location to spend holidays.
+A large amount of Chinese people and Russians have chosen Nha Trang as their favorite location to spend holidays.

 When I visited Nha Trang some time ago, I was surprised to see signs in both Chinese and Russian, many locals, even street vendors, are capable to communicate in Russian or Chinese, when foreigners try to haggle over prices.

 Property prices and living costs prices are generally cheaper in Nha Trang compared to places like Ho Chi Minh City, Hanoi, and Da Nang.